mds-lord/py_exchange/README.md

 same file in your mailbox (_mail_to_).
 For the site, used in this script fresh files appear on workdays, around 13:00 GMT

-This file is absolutely free to use for anyone.
-You can with little effort add smtp authorization, select another lines from file and make more fancy formatting by studying used modules docs and editing corresponding lines in script.
+This repo is absolutely free to use for anyone.
+You can, with little effort, add smtp authorization, select another lines from file and make more fancy formatting by studying docs of used modules and editing script.

 © Markov Dmitriy, 2021.